shoryaconsul/XVir/README.md

 For example, when specifying training, test and validation sets, XVir can be trained by running `python main.py -s --train-data-file train_data.pkl --val-data-file val_data.pkl --test-data-file test_data.pkl --data-path data/ --device cuda`

-To prepare your data for training, please see the tools we've provided in the `data` folder.
+To prepare your data for training, please see the tools we have provided in the `data` folder.

 ### Command line arguments
 The command line options for XVir are outlined below.
 The default values of these arguments, used to create our XVir model, can be found in `utils/general_tools.py`.